-- 16.3.1 To what extent is your setting actively involved in networks at local, regional and national level that support and enhance the achievement of your goals and objectives? - 16.3.2 What partnerships and professional relationships have been developed with community organisations, services and other professionals? - 16.3.3 What resources and amenities in your local community do you use regularly to enrich and enhance children's experiences in your setting and engagement with their environment?
+- 16.3.1 To what extent are you actively involved in networks at local, regional and national level that support and enhance the achievement of your goals and objectives? - 16.3.2 What partnerships and professional relationships have been developed with community organisations, services and other professionals? - 16.3.3 What resources and amenities in your local community do you use regularly to enrich and enhance children's experiences in your home and their engagement with their environment?
 See 7.4 See 14.2 / 14.3